dolapalm/geekfest-workshop/09-config_maps_and_secrets.md

 It's a Kubernetes resource made to store a "key:value" pair.
 A good example of a configuration are environment variables.

-Add a new config map resource to the manifest;
+Add a new config map resource to the manifest.

-*kuard-deployment.yml*
 ```yaml
 ---
 apiVersion: v1